PTrixi/dwm/README.md

 ## How to use?
-Clone itto your .config directory.
+Clone it into your .config directory.
 ```bash
 git clone https://github.com/PTrixi/dwm.git ~/.config
 ```